University of Minnesota, Morris Alumni Association Teaching Award

 effectiveness of other faculty members.

-Tenured and tenure-track (regular) faculty, term (non-regular) faculty, and professional academics instructional staff salaried through the University and holding a 66 2/3% time or greater appointment, who have been at the University of Minnesota, Morris for at least three years, including the current year, may be nominated for the UMM Alumni Association Teaching Award.
+Tenured and tenure-track (regular) faculty, term (non-regular) faculty, and professional and administrative instructional staff salaried through the University and holding a 66 2/3% time or greater appointment, who have been at the University of Minnesota, Morris for at least three years, including the current year, may be nominated for the UMM Alumni Association Teaching Award.
 Previous nominees who did not receive the award may be re-nominated.
 Previous winners of this award may not be re-nominated.
 Previous winners of the all-university Horace T. Morse Minnesota Alumni Teaching Award may not be nominated for the University of Minnesota, Morris Alumni Association Teaching Award for at least four years after receiving the all-University Horace T. Morse Minnesota Alumni Association Award.

 During each academic year one University of Minnesota,